JuanPantaleonFQ/CyberSecDissertation/README.md

   - `PacketSize`: Size of the network packet
   - `Duration`: Length of the session
-  - `Label`: Indicates whether the traffic is benign or an attack
+  - `Label`: Indicates whether the traffic is benign or an attack The raw network packets of the UNSW-NB 15 dataset was created by the IXIA PerfectStorm tool in the Cyber Range Lab of UNSW Canberra for generating a hybrid of real modern normal activities and synthetic contemporary attack behaviours.
+The tcpdump tool was utilised to capture 100 GB of the raw traffic (e.g., Pcap files).
+This dataset has nine types of attacks, namely, Fuzzers, Analysis, Backdoors, DoS, Exploits, Generic, Reconnaissance, Shellcode and Worms.
+The Argus, Bro-IDS tools are used and twelve algorithms are developed to generate totally 49 features with the class label.
+These features are described in the UNSW-NB15_features.csv file.
 ## Preprocessing
 - **Feature Selection**: Dropped irrelevant fields like IPs and ports.
 - **Normalization**: Min-Max scaling applied to numeric features.